DevExpress/devextreme-documentation/concepts/05 Widgets/Scheduler/00 Getting Started with Scheduler/30 Enable Adaptive Mode.md

-Since people use portable devices to work with **Scheduler**, it should change its interface accordingly.
-Set the adaptivityEnabled option to true and see how the Scheduler adapts its interface.
+Since **Scheduler** is used on portable devices, it should adapt its interface to smaller screens.
+Set the [adaptivityEnabled](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#adaptivityEnabled) option to `true` and see how the widget changes its interface.

 ---
 ##### jQuery